12 UNREDACTED REPORTS FROM THE SUPERNATURAL CASES DIVISION

 minor (canon) distractions

-The 2014 collection of Forgotten Relics short stories delves into memories, histories, and characters as yet unrevealed in the series so far, adding depth and mystery to what you know about Cora, Jack, and many other characters in the primary urban fantasy novels.
+This 2014 collection of Forgotten Relics short stories, fully funded by Team Patreon, delves into memories, histories, and characters as yet unrevealed in the series so far, adding depth and mystery to what you know about Cora, Jack, and many other characters in the primary urban fantasy novels.

 Relatively spoiler-free for the newbie and 100% canon for the superfan!